SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 ## Relationship between version control and CI/CD

-_Todo: needs more text_

 CICD relies on version control.
-Workflows are usually triggered by events, such as merging to the main branch, happening on the verson control repository.
+Workflows are usually triggered by events, such as merging to the main branch happening on the verson control repository.

 # Pipelines or workflows